 Another waterpark quite convenient for both airport and city and good for kids is the Flamingo Spa & pool complex.
 It is a good place to go if you have a few hours to spend before or between flights as it is only a 5 minute taxi ride away.
 It is a local hangout so it can be busy on rainy days.

 Experience the adventure in the world of snakes and lizards.
 See the world’s most poisonous snakes, look into the eyes of giant snakes.
 See the giant monitors basking or water turtles swimming and spiders waiting for their next meal.
 This is the biggest tropical zoo in the Northern countries.

-In Helsinki on a cold day - be sure to visit the centrally located, underground Helsinki Playground, complete with climbing wall and glow-in-the-dark ghost cave.
+In Helsinki on a cold day: Be sure to visit the centrally located Helsinki Leikkiluola underground playground, complete with climbing walls and glow-in-the-dark ghost cave.
 Dance dome and all the classic indoor playground equipment are perfect for the little ones to get rid of some energy before dinner.

-Not sure if they are familiar with the Moomins?
-Moomin World in Naantali is very well done and my colleague Leila enjoyed it with her daughter who at the time was 12 years old.
-To get there, they take a train to Turku (2hrs) and then a bus to the Moomin World (or we can organise a private transfer).
+Not sure if you are familiar with the Moomins?
+Moomin World in Naantali is very well done and our colleague Leila enjoyed it even with her 12-year old daughter.
+To get there, take a train to Turku (2hrs) and then a bus to the Moomin World (or we can organise a private transfer).

-Visiting Moomin World can be done as a (long) day trip or you could stay in Naantali - a lovely old town with cosy wooden buildings.
-So transfer from Turku train station to hotel, drop off luggage, visit the Moomin world.
+Visiting Moomin World can be done as a (long) day trip or you could stay in Naantali - a lovely old town with charming wooden buildings.
+Our suggestion is to transfer from Turku train station to your accommodation in Turku or Naantali, drop off luggage, and head to the Moomin world.

 When travelling with a child aged 0-6 years in a pram, stroller or wheelchair, you are entitled to free travel on trains, buses and trams, as well as on the metro and municipal ferry.

-Check out our range of unique Scandinavian and Finnish Holidays with children here.
+Also check out our range of unique Scandinavian and Finnish Holidays with children.